Tintef/react-google-places-autocomplete/docs/docs/props.md

 ## `apiKey`

-If this parameter is passed, the component will inject the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/) usign this `apiKey`.
+If this parameter is passed, the component will inject the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/) using this `apiKey`.
 So there's no need to manually add the `script` tag to yout HTML document.

 ## `apiOptions`